 When you want to wake up and hit the trails right away, breakfast can often get neglected.
 So what is a delicious option you can whip up quickly?
-If you have a camping stove or water boiler, I recommend oatmeal and instant coffee.
-It may not sound very appealing, but bear with me.
+If you have a camping stove or water boiler, oatmeal and instant coffee is an easy option.
+It may not sound very exciting, but hold that thought.

 Oatmeal can easily be made with hot water, dehydrated fruit, and spices.
-Georgia Peach Spice is my favorite to add to oatmeal because it kicks it up a notch, pairs well with every fruit, and isn’t overly sweet.
+Georgia Peach Spice kicks it up a notch with it's slight tang, pairs well with every fruit, and isn’t overly sweet.
 To go with your oatmeal, make some instant coffee and add Vanilla Bean Sugar.
 This sugar is so delicious, you won’t even know you’re drinking instant coffee.
 Just like that, you have a great, warm breakfast that gives you fuel to take on the day.
-If you want different spice options for oatmeal or instant coffee, check out our various sweeteners, cinnamons, and other baking spices.
+If you want different spice options for oatmeal or instant coffee, check out our cinnamon and other baking spices.

-If you’re looking for a quicker lunch, canned veggies and soups are a lifesaver when you’re camping.
+If you’re looking for an even quicker lunch, canned veggies and soups are a lifesaver when you’re camping.
 Canned goods are super easy to heat up over a camping stove and have minimal clean up.
 With the help of spices, canned goods transform into a delicious lunch.
-My favorite thing to add to canned vegetables is our Citrus Pepper Seasoning.
-This blend is the one Jameson and I use most at home and while camping.
-The citrus flavor completely upgrades canned vegetables, especially green beans and corn.
+Add Citrus Pepper Seasoning to canned veggies to upgrade the flavor - it's especially good on green beans and corn.

 Whether you’re camping for one night or one month, spices can make cooking at your campsite and snacking on the go an effortless and tasty experience.